-Social services and social care are facing real and unsustainable increases in demand for services and the numbers of looked after children and those on the child protection register are growing.
-The number of people registered with local authorities in Wales as having a learning disability is increasing and there is an increasing number of older people with complex care needs who require or could benefit from support - and whose support needs are extensive.
+Social services and social care are facing real increases in demand for services and the numbers of looked after children and those on the child protection register are also growing.
+The number of people registered with local authorities in Wales as having a learning disability is increasing and there is an increasing number of older people with complex care needs (including dementia) who require or could benefit from support - and whose support needs are extensive.
 All of these bring a need for more leaders and managers qualified to the required levels, registered with Care Council for Wales and committed to leading the development of cost effective innovative solutions to these demands.
-These new service demands will involve more people working autonomously and undertaking more complex and challenging tasks without supervision or support.
-This involves a significant uplift in the skills and knowledge levels of staff and thus the development of the advanced practitioner status.